littlehsun/web_assignment/README.md

 # web_assignment
-My easy web assignment about introduce totoro.
+My easy web assignment about introduction to totoro.